Mick O'Dwyer: Decline

-In 1971 Kerry qualified for the league final once again.
-Mayo provided the opposition; however, a 0–10 to 0–8 victory gave O'Dwyer a fifth league medal.
+In 1971, Kerry qualified for the National League final once again.
+Mayo provided the opposition; however, a 0–10 to 0–8 victory gave O'Dwyer a fifth National League medal.

-Kerry dominated the secondary competition once again in 1972, with O'Dwyer securing a sixth league medal following a 2–11 to 1–9 defeat of Mayo.
-For the seventh year in succession Kerry faced reigning champions Cork in the subsequent Munster SFC final.
-A 2–21 to 2–15 victory gave O'Dwyer his eleventh and final Munster SFC medal.
+Kerry dominated the secondary competition once again in 1972, with O'Dwyer securing a sixth National League medal following a 2–11 to 1–9 defeat of Mayo.
+For the seventh year in succession, Kerry faced reigning champions Cork in the subsequent Munster SFC final.
+A 2–21 to 2–15 victory gave O'Dwyer his eleventh and final Munster SFC medal as a player.
 Offaly, a team which had won its first ever All-Ireland SFC title the previous year, provided the opposition in the subsequent All-Ireland SFC final on 24 September 1972.
 Noel Cooney of Offaly and Brendan Lynch of Kerry exchanged goals during the game, while Offaly captain Tony McTague converted six points for his side.
-At the full-time whistle both sides were level, 1–13 apiece.
+At the full-time whistle, both sides were level, 1–13 apiece.
 In the drawn game (four weeks later on 15 October 1972), both sides exchanged tit-for-tat scorers; however, Offaly broke Kerry's defence after forty-eight minutes when Pat Fenning's long speculative ball hopped over the line without anyone touching it.
 The 1–19 to 0–13 victory for Offaly turned out to be Kerry's biggest ever defeat in an All-Ireland SFC final.

-In 1973 Kerry retained their league title for a third successive year.
-The 2–12 to 0–14 defeat of Offaly gave 37-year-old O'Dwyer his seventh league medal.
-Kerry later suffered their biggest ever defeat in a provincial decider when Cork accounted for O'Dwyer's side by 5–12 to 1-15.
+In 1973, Kerry retained their National League title for a third successive year.
+The 2–12 to 0–14 defeat of Offaly gave 37-year-old O'Dwyer his seventh National League medal.
+Kerry later suffered a biggest ever defeat in a provincial decider when Cork accounted for O'Dwyer's side by 5–12 to 1–15.

-O'Dwyer remained with the Kerry team during the 1973-74 league season, albeit making just one appearance in a fourth round defeat by Cork.
+O'Dwyer remained with the Kerry team during the 1973–74 National League season, albeit making just one appearance in a fourth round defeat by Cork.
 He retired from inter-county football following a challenge game against Sligo prior to the start of the championship.